Social Anxiety Counselling: Finding Your Social Confidence Through Effective Therapy

 Building genuine connections without exhausting yourself

-Through my work with ERP (Exposure and Response Prevention) and ACT (Acceptance and Commitment Therapy), I've seen how combining these approaches can create lasting change:
+Through my work using specialized therapy for social anxiety disorder, including ERP (Exposure and Response Prevention) and ACT (Acceptance and Commitment Therapy), I've seen how combining these approaches can create lasting change:

 ERP helps you gradually face feared situations while learning to reduce safety behaviors